-Be practical.
-Divorce is quite common these days.
-We know that love and trust are the two pillars of successful marriage, but there are so many things that can lead a marriage to take its last breath.
-Marriage is not a piece of paper, it is liabilities, responsibilities and more.
-We obviously do not encourage divorce, but there should be a guard with which you can protect yourself from a failed or troubled marriage.
+Be practical, divorce is quite common these days.
+We know love and trust are the two pillars of a successful marriage, but there are so many things that can make a marriage take its last breath.
+Marriage is not a piece of paper; it is liabilities, responsibilities and more.
+We are obviously not encouraging divorce, but there should a guard put in place to protect yourself from a failed or troubled marriage.

-If you have a significant property that you want to protect in the event of a divorce, you should enter into a pre-marital agreement.
-However, an agreement should be reached for any asset that is expected to benefit you and your spouse both or was inherited by either spouse.
-There could be several reasons for reaching an agreement, but the most important reason is asset protection so that there is no trouble in the future.
+In the situation you have a significant property that you would want to protect if you filed for divorce, you should make a premarital agreement.
+If you do not have any such significant property, an agreement is not necessary.
+However, for a significant asset that is expected to benefit you and your spouse both or inherited there should be an agreement.
+There could be several reasons for making an agreement but the most prominent reason is asset protection so that there is no hassle in the future.

-If you have a troubled marriage and want to split from your partner, an agreement will save you from future conflict.
-It includes guidelines for various issues such as life insurance, assets, wills and estates, property agreements, liabilities or obligations, etc.
+An agreement would mean that in future if you have a troubled marriage and want to split from your partner, you are saved from many conflicts.
+This agreement can include guidelines for different issues like life insurance, assets, wills and estates, property agreement, liabilities or obligations etc.

 A prenuptial agreement has no adverse effect on child custody or child support in the future; you have to consult with a family law attorney in OKC separately for that.
 If the prenuptial agreement has waived spousal support, it might not be enforceable upon divorce later.
 If the spouse who waived the right to support, did not have legal representation when signing the document, the court has full right to invalidate it.
 Similarly, if one spouse was not present when making the agreement or was not fully informed and aware of its ramifications, the court may invalidate it.